avelasco-p/snacks-flask-api/README.md

 Available fields:
 ```
 name        -> name of the product
 price       -> price of the product (in US dollars $)
 stock       -> number of items available in the store
 popularity  -> number of likes by users
+search      -> text to search for in products name, it is surrounded by % symbols in db search query
 ```